Ulta’s Class Action Lawsuit — Everything You Need to Know

 We all know of Ulta Beauty — one step above Sally Beauty, but one step below Sephora.

-Last month, Ulta was hit with a class action lawsuit — the company has been accused of repackaging and reselling used beauty products as well as putting expired items back on their shelves.
+Last month, Ulta Beauty was hit with a class action lawsuit — the company has been accused of repackaging and reselling used beauty products as well as putting expired items back on their shelves.

 “The company’s marketing and advertising of its beauty products is false, deceptive and misleading to reasonable consumers who believe that they are purchasing new, unused and previously unopened cosmetics,” states the lawsuit.